Nobel Peace Prize awarded to journalists Ressa and Muratov

 Moscow-based political analyst Abbas Gallyamov said the award marked “a painful strike to the Russian authorities … because the freedom of speech and the principles of independent journalism are an evil in the eyes of Russian authorities.”

-As part of a new crackdown on independent journalists in Russia, the government has designated some of them “foreign agents,” saying they received funding from abroad and engaged in undescribed “political activities.”
+As part of a new crackdown on independent journalists in Russia under President Vladimir Putin, the government has designated some of them “foreign agents,” saying they received funding from abroad and engaged in undescribed “political activities.”
 Muratov said he asked government officials who congratulated him if he would now also receive that designation, but received no reply.

-The state RIA Novosti news agency quoted lawmaker Alexander Bashkin that the Nobel Peace Prize wouldn’t fall into the definition of foreign funding under the bill on foreign agents.
+The state RIA Novosti news agency quoted lawmaker Alexander Bashkin as saying the Nobel wouldn’t fall under the definition of foreign funding under the bill on foreign agents.
+Hours after the prize announcement, the Russian Justice Ministry added nine more journalists to its list of foreign agents.

+Muratov on Friday denounced the foreign agent bill as a “shameless” attempt to muzzle independent voices.

-Referring to the hopes by many in Russia that the prize should go to imprisoned opposition leader Alexei Navalny, Muratov said he would have voted for him if he were on the committee, adding that “everything is still ahead for him.”
+Referring to the hopes by many in Russia that the prize should go to imprisoned opposition leader Alexei Navalny, Muratov said he would have voted for him if he were on the committee, saying that he admires Navalny’s courage and adding that “everything is still ahead for him.”

 Some critics have questioned if honoring journalists respected the will of Swedish inventor Alfred Nobel and its original purpose to prevent war, but Reiss-Andersen said freedom of expression was essential to peace.